 During the transcreation process, some of the following questions need to be answered: “What culture-specific content is transported in this message? or “What background knowledge does the audience need to have to understand the message?”.

 As a language consultancy, EHLION offers professional translation services as well as transcreation services.
-No matter whether you are in need of marketing translation services or website localization, our qualified translators are here to help you.
+No matter whether you are in need of marketing localisation services or website localisation, our qualified translators are here to help you.
 And if you are unsure whether translation or transcreation is the right fit for your project, we are happy to advise you.
-Contact us today for a free initial consultation.

 In addition to the areas mentioned above, like marketing and advertising transcreation, transcreation might also be needed in the following areas: